-- 2-hour lunch break from noon-2pm, allowing for lunch, phone calls, and records catch-up.
+- 2 hour lunch break from Noon-2pm, allowing for lunch, phone calls, records catch-up.

 A well-trained and efficient support staff is a critical component to the success of our practice.
 We pride ourselves on a stringent and structured training process and well-designed protocols for any and all newly hired support staff.
 Training programs are specifically designed and adapted for employees that come to us with previous experience.

-- We currently employ roughly 20 support staff members and 4 veterinarians.
-Several have been with us for over 5 years, including stints of 7, 11, and 30 years!
+- We currently employ roughly 30 support staff members and 5 veterinarians.
+Several have been with us for over 5 years, including stints of 7 and 11 and 30 years!

 - The surgical team has a CVT and 2 assistants.
-There is a dedicated nurse anesthetist that never leaves the side of an anesthetized patient from induction through recovery.
+One of these team members is a dedicated nurse anesthetist that never leaves the side of an anesthetized patient from induction through recovery.